tbd-ai/tbd-tools/MXNet-MemoryProfiler/README.md

 Our memory profiler is based on MXNet with GPU support.
 Please install CUDA 9.0 and cuDNN 7.0 according to the following instructions:

-1.Install CUDA 9.0 following the NVIDIA’s [installation guide.](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)
+- __Step 2__ Install CUDA 9.0 following the NVIDIA’s [installation guide.](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)

-2.Install cuDNN 7 for CUDA 9.0 following the NVIDIA’s [installation guide.](https://developer.nvidia.com/cudnn) You may need to register with NVIDIA for downloading the cuDNN library.
+- __Step 3__ Install cuDNN 7 for CUDA 9.0 following the NVIDIA’s [installation guide.](https://developer.nvidia.com/cudnn) You may need to register with NVIDIA for downloading the cuDNN library.

 Note: Make sure that the CUDA install path is added to LD_LIBRARY_PATH:
 `export LD_LIBRARY_PATH=/usr/local/cuda/lib64/:$LD_LIBRARY_PATH`